ramblin-dev/django-andablog/docs/install-usage.rst

 Blog Entry Comments
 ^^^^^^^^^^^^^^^^^^^

-Andablog can use `Django's own comments framework <https://docs.djangoproject.com/en/1.7/ref/contrib/comments/>`_ or other pluggable commenting system.
+Andablog can use `contrib comments <https://docs.djangoproject.com/en/1.7/ref/contrib/comments/>`_ or any other pluggable commenting system (such as your own).

 To provide andablog with comments, override the following template snippets::